ComparisonAugust 7, 20268 min read

 What happens after Redact.dev deletes my posts?

-For dedicated privacy protection, PrivacyOn is a better fit.
-PrivacyOn removes your personal information from 100+ data brokers, monitors the dark web, and covers up to 5 family members on a single plan starting at $8.33 per month.
-It targets the sites that are actually selling your address and phone number to strangers, which Redact.dev does not meaningfully address.
+Yes.
+For real privacy protection, PrivacyOn is a better fit than Redact.dev.
+PrivacyOn removes your personal information from 100+ data brokers, monitors the dark web, and covers up to 5 family members on a single plan starting at $8.33/month.
+It targets the sites that are actually selling your address and phone number to strangers — which Redact.dev does not meaningfully address.

 The Bottom Line

 Redact.dev is a good tool for one narrow job: cleaning up your own social media backlog.
 It is not a privacy service and cannot substitute for one.
-For real privacy protection in 2026, start with PrivacyOn: 100+ data broker removals, 24/7 continuous monitoring, dark web alerts, and family plans covering up to 5 people, all starting at $8.33 per month.
+For real privacy protection in 2026, start with PrivacyOn: 100+ data broker removals, 24/7 continuous monitoring, dark-web alerts, and family plans covering up to 5 people, all starting at $8.33/month.
 Add Redact.dev on top only if you also want to scrub old posts.
-Start your PrivacyOn protection today.